What our Circulatory System lesson plan includes

 This lesson does not include any additional ideas in the “Options for Lesson” of the classroom procedure page.
 However, you are more than welcome to incorporate any ideas or additional resources you find that relate to the lesson topic.

 The teacher notes page provides an extra paragraph of information to help guide the lesson.
-It describes that this lesson is an overview and does not detail every aspect of the system.
-The main objective is for students to be aware of the system and its part in helping the body survive.
+It notes that this lesson is an overview and does not detail every aspect of the system.
+The main objective is for students to be aware of this system and its part in helping the body survive.
 You can use the blank lines to write down any other ideas or thoughts you have about the topic as you prepare.

 CIRCULATORY SYSTEM LESSON PLAN CONTENT PAGE

 The Circulatory System lesson plan contains four pages of content.
-The first page displays a diagram of the heart that shows what it looks like from the outside and on the inside.
+The first page displays a diagram of the heart that shows what it looks like both from the outside and on the inside.
 Students will discover that the heart is the main organ (and muscle) of the circulatory system.
 This body system is the one responsible for transporting or carrying blood to and from the heart.
 Blood carries both oxygen and nutrients to every cell in the human body.

 When we breathe, our lungs fill with oxygen.
 The circulatory system helps transport that oxygen throughout the body.
-It consists of two main parts: the heart and blood vessels, which include veins, arteries, and capillaries.
+It consists of two main parts, the heart and blood vessels, which include veins, arteries, and capillaries.
 The heart has a total of four chambers separated by heart valves.
 These chambers collect and pump blood and control the direction the blood flows.

 Arteries, Veins, and Capillaries

 Capillaries are tiny blood vessels that carry blood between arteries and veins.
 They deliver nutrients and oxygen to the body’s cells.
 In addition, they remove carbon dioxide and other waste products.
-They are so thin that the thickness equate to that of a single cell!
+They are so thin that the thickness equates to that of a single cell!

 What’s in the Blood?

 Now that students know how the circulatory system works, it’s time to dig a little deeper.
 There is quite a lot of stuff inside our blood.
 But first, the substance that produces red and white blood cells and platelets is bone marrow.
 Most of our blood is red blood cells, which carry oxygen throughout the body using hemoglobin.
-Hemoglobin is a chemical in red blood cells that receive oxygen from the air that a person breathes.
+Hemoglobin is a chemical in red blood cells that receives oxygen from the air that a person breathes.
 It is also what gives blood its red color.

 Students will learn that white blood cells are responsible for protecting us when we get sick.
 There are a few different types.
-First, granulocytes both help wounds heal after an injury and prevent infection by killing germs.
+First, granulocytes both help wounds heal after an injury and prevent infections by killing germs.
 Another type are lymphocytes, T-cells and B-cells that produce antibodies to attack bacteria or viruses.
 B-cells also prevent germs from causing future problems.
 Finally, monocytes fight and destroy bacteria by surrounding it, thereby stopping infection.